1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ---

 ### 8.2.1 Transmitting a Room Temperature
 By using an INF-message, a room temperature can be transmitted to the controller.
-Therefore you have to activate the function 'room influence' (parameter 750 for circuit 1, parameter 1050 for circuit 2) before.
-Also write-access has to be defined for BSB-LAN.
+Therefore you have to activate the function 'room influence' (e.g. parameter 750 for circuit 1, parameter 1050 for circuit 2) before.
-For the room temperature at circuit 1 the virtual parameter 10000 has to be used, for circuit 2 it's parameter 10001.
+Write-access has to be granted for BSB-LAN.
+The room temperatures have to be sent regularly in a 'short' interval, like every one or two minutes.

+The following parameters have to be used:
+- 10000 = heat circuit 1
+- 10001 = heat circuit 2
+- 10002 = heat circuit 3/P

 ***Example:***
-*This command transmits a room temperature of 19.5°C to the circuit 1: `http://<ip-addresse/I10000=19.5`*
+*This command transmits a room temperature of 19.5°C to the circuit 1: `http://<ip-address/I10000=19.5`*

 ***Note: Room Influence Regarding the Room Temperature***
 *FHEM forum user "freetz" has decoded the model behind the "room influence" (parameter 750), so that the effects on the flow temperature became more clear.
 Thanks a lot for this!*
 His article as well as an Excel spreadsheet can be found [here](https://forum.fhem.de/index.php/topic.29762.msg754102.html#msg754102).